Getting Started with Enterprise Policy Management

 Decision log entries are not added when a policy is simulated via the simulator.

-Each time a package is scanned or triggers the policy, EPM creates a decision log entry.
+When a package is scanned or triggers the policy, EPM creates a decision log entry.
 These logs can be viewed via the decision_logs_list REST API method.
 An example request to this method is shown below (this filters logs to a specific policy using the?policy=$POLICY_SLUG query parameter.)

 curl -X GET \

-"https://api.cloudsmith.io/v2/orgs/$CLOUDSMITH_WORKPLACE/policies/decision_logs/?policy=$POLICY_SLUG" \
+"https://api.cloudsmith.io/v2/workspaces/$CLOUDSMITH_WORKPLACE/policies/decision_logs/?policy=$POLICY_SLUG" \

 -H "Accept: application/json" \